cldwalker/bahia/README.md

 =====
 Bahia uses open3 and is dead simple - so simple that you probably should've read the source instead of this readme.
 Ha!

+Edit: open3 isn't so simple for other rubies so the joke is on me.
+Rubinius uses open4 and jruby doesn't support process.

 Contributing
 ============